KaleFive/Visualize/README.md

 ~ this version is currently working with pre-set specifications

-~ this week (by November 20) the editable areas will be fully functional
+~ the editable areas will soon be fully functional

 1.)
 In order to get started with Visualize fork this repo and add it to your project